markocherrie/Traj_SC/README.md

+<B> Group based trajectory models<B/>

-Stata do file to run Group based trajectory models <br/>
+Run this stata do file to estimate Group based trajectory models <br/>
-Examples from the Reference page
+These examples are from the Reference page